Back to StorageRadar

 get_dev_cleanup_summary

-Show the dev cleanup summary and split all profiles into three groups: safe / caution / high risk.
-Give recommendations: what to clean first, what to check before cleaning, and what to leave alone.
+Show the dev cleanup summary and split all profiles into safe, caution, and high risk.
+Recommend what to clean first, what to check before cleaning, and what to leave alone.

 14 10-step manual cleanup plan